sagarishere/findanagraminlemmad.txt/README.md

 To run the program, lemmad.txt and the python script should be in the same folder in your windows computer.
 Go to the folder.
-Then press Shift Key and Right Click.
+Once you are inside the folder containing the downloaded files, (without selecting any file) press Shift Key and Right Click.
 This should give you POWERSHELL in drop-dwon menu.
 Open PowerShell.
 In powershell type: python AnagramFinder.py and press enter.